Voltron Nevera: Construction

 Voltron Nevera opened as the first phase of a new Croatian-themed area in Europa-Park, located between the Greece- and Russia-themed areas.
-The site had previously been occupied by a satellite dish, which was demolished in February of 2022 to allow for construction of the new themed area to begin.
+The site had previously been occupied by a satellite dish, which was demolished in February 2022 to allow for construction of the new themed area to begin.
 The park installed a preview centre beside the Greece-themed area, allowing visitors to observe a miniature model of the upcoming ride.
 The preview centre also included viewing windows which overlooked parts of the construction site.
 In April 2023, Europa-Park released an animated video render containing both on-ride and off-ride shots of the new coaster.
 The track was completed in May 2023.
 The first of the seven trains arrived in Europa-Park on 26 January 2024.